galenjdove/devops-interview-questions/README.md

 #### Architecture Questions

-* What are the differences between relational databases and noSQL? databases
+* What are the differences between relational databases and noSQL databases?
 * What advantages do NoSQL databases like MongoDB have compared to MySQL?
 * How would you manage API versions?
 * How would you reduce load time of a dynamic website?